 - 4 cloves garlic, thinly sliced

-- Sea salt and freshly cracked ground black pepper, to taste
+- 1/4 teaspoon freshly cracked ground black pepper

 - ¾ cup grated Parmesan cheese